-Named Executive Officers' Salary and Incentive Awards for Fiscal Year 2009
+Named Executive Officers' Salary and Incentive Awards for Fiscal Year 2010

-For fiscal year 2009, each Named Executive Officer's salary was adjusted to reflect market salary adjustments as well as the experience of each Named Executive Officer in his current position, the evolution of his competencies and his performance against expectations.
+For fiscal year 2010, each Named Executive Officer's salary was adjusted to reflect market salary adjustments as well as the experience of each Named Executive Officer in his current position, the evolution of his competencies and his performance against expectations.

-The Corporation's results for fiscal year 2009 exceeded its financial-performance target.
-In addition, on this basis, the amount of bonus paid to the Named Executive Officers represented between 35% and 55% of their respective base salaries, as set out in the Summary Compensation Table below.
+The Corporation's results for fiscal year 2010 did not meet the financial-performance target for the Name Executive Officers except for David Langlois and Don Freschi for whom the corporate performance target which had been set on their hire dates was achieved.
+On this basis and combined with the degree of achievement of their individual and division targets, the amount of bonus paid to the Named Executive Officers represented between 0% and 30% of their respective base salaries, as set out in the Summary Compensation Table below.